Integrations and API that make data reliable across systems

 How we structure it

-We introduce queues, retries, idempotency and business monitoring.
+We add queues, retries, idempotency, alerts and business monitoring.

-The integration becomes a trusted part of the workflow instead of a constant risk.
+The integration becomes a trusted part of the process instead of a constant source of failures, manual fixes and data uncertainty.

 The first visible signal